The Lower Garden

 The LOWER GARDEN can be seen from ground level as well as from the porches and decks of both the Main House and the Carriage House.

-In England in the late-nineteenth century, Gertrude Jekyll distinguished herself as a horticulturist, garden designer and as artist.
+In late-nineteenth century England, Gertrude Jekyll distinguished herself as a horticulturist, garden designer and as artist.
 The Arts and Crafts Movement provided a philosophical and artistic backlash to the results of the Industrial Revolution.
 Nature was revered.
 The Earth and its colors were subjects in art and design.
 The popularity of gardens spilled over into magazines and books.

 Ms. Jekyll’s designs often used mass plantings of a single variety, called “drifts”, to create the appearance of a less formal garden.
 While her popular “herbaceous borders” appeared to be casual, almost natural, they were very well planned.
 Borders are a series of repeated patterns of color, texture, and size.
 Although they might appear haphazard, she referred to them as “ordered chaos”.

-Having taken some ideas from Gertrude Jekyll’s work, we created a combination of a patterned plan, massed planting of single varieties, and grouped plantings that are repeated in the garden.
+Some ideas from Gertrude Jekyll’s work, are utilized in Abbington Green’s Lower Garden, creating a combination of a patterned plan, massed planting of single varieties, and grouped plantings that are repeated in the garden.

 Designed in 1995, the Lower Garden incorporates a central “wheel” pattern of radiating pea gravel paths lined with over 180 boxwoods (Buxus sempervirens) with benches at each end point.
-In the center stands and antique gazebo that Nick found at a local antique store and the team here at Abbington Green restored.
-The “pie slice”-shaped beds are planted each with one primary type of plant.
+In the center stands and antique gazebo found at a local antique store.
+The “pie slice”-shaped beds are planted each with one-two primary types of plants.